Nonstationary Reinforcement Learning with Linear Function Approximation: LSVI-UCB-Restart Algorithm

 \end{lemma} \begin{sproof} For the case when local variations are unknown, the least -squares estimation error have some additional terms that are linear in the local variations $B_{\bm\theta, \mathcal{E}}$ and $B_{\bm\mu, \mathcal{E}}$ (See Lemma~\ref{lemma:ls_error} in Appendix~\ref{sec:proof_alg1}).
 Then we can prove that $Q_h^k$ is an approximate upper bound of $Q^*_{h,k}$ via induction.
-For details, please see Appendix~\ref{sec:proof_alg1}. \end{sproof} By applying a similar proof technique as Thm.~\ref{theorem:reg_epoch1}, we can derive the dynamic regret within one epoch when local variations are unknown. \begin{theorem} For each epoch $\mathcal{E}$ with epoch size $W$, if we set $\beta_k=cdH\sqrt{\log(2dW/p)}$, where $c$ is an absolute constant and $p\in(0,1)$, then the dynamic regret within that epoch is $\tilde{O}(\sqrt{d^3H^3W}+B_{\bm{\theta}, \mathcal{E}}\sqrt{d/H}W^{3/2}+B_{\bm{\mu},\mathcal{E}}\sqrt{dH}W^{3/2})$ with probability at least $1-p$, where $B_{\bm{\theta}, \mathcal{E}}$ and $B_{\bm{\mu}, \mathcal{E}}$ are the total variation within that epoch. \end{theorem} By summing regret over epochs and applying a union bound over all epochs, we obtain the dynamic regret of \texttt{LSVI-UCB-Restart} for the whole time horizon. \begin{theorem} If we set $\beta=cdH\sqrt{\log(2dT/p)}$, then the dynamic regret of \texttt{LSVI-UCB-Restart} is $\tilde{O}(d^{3/2}H^{3/2}TW^{-1/2}+B_{\bm{\theta}}d^{1/2}H^{-1/2}W^{3/2}+B_{\bm{\mu}}d^{1/2}H^{1/2}W^{3/2})$, with probability at least $1-p$. \end{theorem} Note that in this case the tuning is exactly the same as in~\cite{jin2020provably}, which is designed to learn the optimal policy in a stationary linear MDP.
-This result is in sharp contrast with nonstationary linear contextual bandits~\cite{cheung2019learning,zhao2020simple}, where the nonstationarity can incur linear regret if the total variation is $\Omega(1)$ and the learner does not properly adapt to the nostationarity.
-Our analysis shows that for episodic reinforcement learning, the nonstationarity can incur linear regret as long as total variation is $\Omega(T^{-1/2})$ if the learner is unaware of it.
-The reason is that in episodic reinforcement learning, the learner aims to learn a policy that maximizes the total reward over a long horizon, and the distribution shift in the environment can propagate through the whole episode to increase the estimation error.
-As a result, the learner is more sensitive to drift in environment.
-This illustrates the hardness of planning over long horizon from another perspective.
-By properly tuning the epoch size $W$, we can obtain a tight regret bound for the case of unknown local variations as follows. \begin{corollary} Let $W=\lceil B^{-1/2}T^{1/2}d^{1/2}H^{1/2}\rceil H$ and $\beta_k=cdH\sqrt{\log(2dW/p)}$.
-Then \texttt{LSVI-UCB-Restart} achieves $\tilde{O}(B^{1/4}d^{5/4}H^{5/4}T^{3/4})$ dynamic regret, with probability at least $1-p$. \end{corollary}
+For details, please see Appendix~\ref{sec:proof_alg1}. \end{sproof} By applying a similar proof technique as Theorem~\ref{theorem:reg_epoch1}, we can derive the dynamic regret within one epoch when local variations are unknown. \begin{theorem} For each epoch $\mathcal{E}$ with epoch size $W$, if we set $\beta_k=cdH\sqrt{\log(2dW/p)}$, where $c$ is an absolute constant and $p\in(0,1)$, then the dynamic regret within that epoch is $\tilde{O}(\sqrt{d^3H^3W}+B_{\bm{\theta}, \mathcal{E}}\sqrt{d/H}W^{3/2}+B_{\bm{\mu},\mathcal{E}}\sqrt{dH}W^{3/2})$ with probability at least $1-p$, where $B_{\bm{\theta}, \mathcal{E}}$ and $B_{\bm{\mu}, \mathcal{E}}$ are the total variation within that epoch. \end{theorem} By summing regret over epochs and applying a union bound over all epochs, we obtain the dynamic regret of \texttt{LSVI-UCB-Restart} for the whole time horizon. \begin{theorem} If we set $\beta=cdH\sqrt{\log(2dT/p)}$, then the dynamic regret of \texttt{LSVI-UCB-Restart} is $\tilde{O}(d^{3/2}H^{3/2}TW^{-1/2}+B_{\bm{\theta}}d^{1/2}H^{-1/2}W^{3/2}+B_{\bm{\mu}}d^{1/2}H^{1/2}W^{3/2})$, with probability at least $1-p$. \end{theorem} By properly tuning the epoch size $W$, we can obtain a tight regret bound for the case of unknown local variations as follows. \begin{corollary} Let $W=\lceil B^{-1/2}T^{1/2}d^{1/2}H^{-1/2}\rceil H$ and $\beta_k=cdH\sqrt{\log(2dW/p)}$.
+Then \texttt{LSVI-UCB-Restart} achieves $\tilde{O}(B^{1/4}d^{5/4}H^{5/4}T^{3/4})$ dynamic regret, with probability at least $1-p$. \end{corollary} \begin{remark} Our algorithm has a slightly worse regret bound compared with \citet{wei2021non}.
+However, our algorithm has a much better better computational complexity, since we only require to maintain one instance of the base algorithm.
+We are also the first one to conduct numerical experiments on online exploration for non-stationary MDPs (Section~\ref{sec:exp}).
+How to achieve the $\tilde{O}(T^{2/3})$ dynamic regret bound without prior knowledge and with only one base instance is still an open problem. \end{remark}